civican/legisinfo/42-1/bills/C-21/bill_text.md

 ### Section 93.1

-Subject to section 6 of the `Privacy Act`, information collected under sections 92 and 93 shall be retained for 15 years beginning on the day on which the information is collected.
+Subject to section 6 of the `Privacy Act`, information collected under sections 92 and 93 shall be retained by the Agency for a period of not more than 15 years beginning on the day on which the information is collected.

 ### Section 94